remo-rcm/remo2-doc/README.md

-# `remo2` Documenation
+# remo documentation

 [![pipeline status](http://git.gerics.de/REMO/remo2-doc/badges/master/pipeline.svg)](http://git.gerics.de/REMO/remo2-doc/commits/master)

+[Internal link](http://136.172.63.17/remo2-doc/html/) to the html version

-The documentation for remo2 comes is using [sphinx](https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html).
+The documentation for remo2 is using [sphinx](https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html).
 If you want to build the documentation, you can choose between `html` or `pdf`, using:

 ```